nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let me explain how Flow Matching differs from diffusion models and why it's better for our materials task.
+The third approach we explore is Flow Matching, which offers a fundamentally more efficient way to generate materials.

-[click] Diffusion models use a stochastic process - they gradually add random noise to data, then learn to reverse this noise step by step.
-They're based on Stochastic Differential Equations which incorporate both deterministic and random components.
-This randomness makes them less efficient and harder to control.
+[click] Diffusion models (like CDVAE) use a stochastic process - they gradually add random noise to data, then learn to reverse this noise step by step.
+This approach follows Stochastic Differential Equations that incorporate both deterministic drift and random Brownian motion.
+While effective, Langevin dynamics performs a non-optimal random walk through probability space, requiring many sampling steps and making the generation process less efficient (as seen on the top figure).

-[click] Flow Matching instead learns deterministic paths directly from noise to data.
+[click] Flow Matching instead learns deterministic and smooth paths directly from noise to data.
 It focuses on learning a vector field that optimally transports points between distributions using Ordinary Differential Equations.
-The paths are smooth and direct, following principles of optimal transport.

 [click] This approach offers several key advantages:
 - Sampling requires significantly fewer steps (50-250 vs 1000+ for diffusion)